bigbridge-nl/product-import/README.md

 Configurable products are defined as the configuration of configuration attributes and variants

-Given some simple products (SimpleProduct, here: $simple1, $simple2, $simple3), they can be combined to form a configurable with:

     $configurable = new ConfigurableProduct('scottish-table', ['color', 'weight'], [
-        $simple1,
-        $simple2,
-        $simple3
+        "scottish-table-red-2st",
+        "scottish-table-brown-2st",
+        "scottish-table-brown-3st",
     ]);

 Here the configurable with sku 'scottish-table' defines two "super attributes": color and weight.
 The attributes must have global scope and input type Dropdown.

-The three simples each need to have a unique combination of attribute values for these super attributes.
+The three variants each need to have a unique combination of attribute values for these super attributes.

 Importing is done with